 Booking Your Flight

 When preparing for a family trip to Hawaii, especially when traveling with an infant or toddler, it’s good to be a little flexible, even while keeping in mind your Plan A, B, and maybe C. Planning will also vary depending on where you’re traveling from, so be sure to check the actual travel hours and layover times, not just the time you leave and arrive.
-For example, when we lived in Minnesota, travel time could range from 10 to 12+ hours depending on if we had a direct flight or a layover or two.
-When we travel from East Asia to Hawaii on a direct flight, we often leave at night and arrive in the morning…of the same day (as in we go back a day); the actual flight time is usually from 9 to 11 hours.
+For example, when we lived in Minnesota, travel time could range from 10 to 12+ hours, depending on whether we had a direct flight or a layover or two.
+When we travel from East Asia to Hawaii on a direct flight, we often gain a day going to Hawaii and lose a day when we fly back to Asia; the actual flight times are usually between 9 and 11 hours.

 TIP: If you’ve never traveled with your baby, it might be a good idea to try a mini-trip before your Hawaii vacation – either a long day trip or an overnight road trip to see how they handle being stationary for hours at a time or if they have a hard time settling in a hotel room.
 It will also help you test out if you want to bring bulkier items like a big stroller, pack-n-play, etc., or just rent these bigger items from a local vendor.

-I’ve had many discussions about whether a family should take a direct flight or a flight with a layover(s) while traveling with little ones.
+I’ve had many discussions about whether a family should take a direct flight or a flight with one or more layovers while traveling with little ones.
 I can honestly say that it really depends on your family, the child’s temperament, and/or the age of your children.

 Before I had children, I used to hate layovers.
 However, once I started traveling long distances with my babies (both across the US and Asia), I grew to appreciate the breaks between long stretches of flight time.
-Since each child is different whether you want a layover or not is your choice – I’m just tossing out some ideas (and if you have 2+ kids with opposite personalities, I completely understand!
-LOL.)
-With my family, direct flights worked well when they were either non-mobile infants or 3+ (old enough to enjoy in-flight shows, timed snacks, and simple instructions).
-For mobile and active babies and young toddlers, I usually booked my flights with one layover as close to halfway as possible (coming from Minnesota, which was usually somewhere in California or Washington state) with at least 2 hours between flights.
-That gave me time to change their diapers, feed them, and let them run around as much as possible before the 2nd leg of our flight.
+Since each child is different, whether you want a layover or not is entirely up to your family situation.
+I’m just tossing out some ideas.
+(And if you have two or more kids with opposite personalities – I know, it doesn’t help! – and I completely understand!)
+With my family, direct flights worked well when they were either non-mobile infants or 3 years old or older – old enough to enjoy in-flight shows, timed snacks, and simple instructions.
+For mobile, active babies and young toddlers, I usually book my flights with one layover as close to halfway as possible.
+When traveling from Minnesota, this typically involves a connection in California or Washington state, with a minimum 2-hour layover between flights.
+I never wanted to rush if our first plane was late, plus the 2-hour window typically gave me time to change their diapers, feed them, and let them run a little bit before the 2nd leg of our flight.

 Nowadays, with all the canceled flights, delays, overbooked flights, and more, flying with babies and small children may have become even more complicated.
-It might be useful to keep these things in mind when you decide if layovers are a good option for you and your family.
+It may be helpful to keep these things in mind when deciding whether layovers are a good option for you and your family.

 TIP: If you are comfortable breastfeeding, I have found nursing to be my saving grace on airplane rides with infants.
 Nothing put my baby to sleep faster than boob food.

-Many airlines offer the option for a free or discounted ticket for lap babies (an option for an infant under 2-years-old).
+Many airlines offer the option for a free or discounted ticket for lap babies, which is available for infants under 2 years old.
 Please check each airline’s policy for details.
-If you have that option, keep in mind the age of the baby and the child’s temperament, in addition to the costs involved.
-We usually took advantage of the lap baby option, but I also have many friends who bought their baby a seat and used their car seat for their flights since the babies were already used to being in one (and you’ll need it if you rent a car while on your Hawaii vacation).
+If you have that option, consider the age of the baby and the child’s temperament, as well as the associated costs.
+We usually took advantage of the lap baby option, but I also have many friends who bought their baby a seat and used their car seat during flights, as the babies were already accustomed to being in one.
+In addition, if you rent a car during your Hawaii vacation, you’ll need a car seat anyway.
 Many airlines do not require the baby to sit in a car seat while on the plane, but I’ve found it’s usually easier to keep them comfortable and safe while flying.

 What to Pack for Your Baby